jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

       "pw":[
         {
           "name":"pe1_pw999_vlan3001",
-          "template":"PW1",//If you edited the name in step 2. above, then use the same name her "peer-ip":"172.16.2.2",//Edit to the IP of the interface on router 2 "pw-id":999,
+          "template":"PW1",//If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.2.2",//Edit to the IP of the interface on router 2 "pw-id":999,
           "request-vlanid":3001
         },
         {
           "name":"pe2_pw999_vlan3001",
-          "template":"PW1",//If you edited the name in step 2. above, then use the same name her "peer-ip":"172.16.1.2",//Edit to the IP of the interface on router 1 "pw-id":999,
+          "template":"PW1",//If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.1.2",//Edit to the IP of the interface on router 1 "pw-id":999,
           "request-vlanid":3001